What is all this talk about BTU input, BTU output, Thermal Efficiency, Overall Efficiency and Combustion Efficiency?

 THERMAL or HEAT TRANSFER EFFICIENCY: This is where the “rubber meets the road” in a heating appliance.
 Thermal or Heat Transfer Efficiency is the ability of the appliance to transfer the heat from inside of the appliance directly into your home.
 This is usually the lowest number on the efficiency scale and very rare is it ever published because there are numerous factors that apply and will change depending on installation, operation, maintenance and home environment.
 Probably not wise to ask the salesman what this is because we do not want to make him or her feel bad when they have that deer in the headlight look.
 Typically only the manufacturer will know this information and rarely will release it.

-OVERALL EFFICIENCY: This is the average efficiency that an appliance will perform at and the number that qualifies an appliance for the 30% tax credit.
+OVERALL EFFICIENCY: This is the average efficiency that an appliance will perform at.
 Most reputable manufacturers will list this efficiency and identify that it is overall efficiency.
 It is important to remember that when a manufacturer has to increase the air to a appliance to get it to burn poor quality fuel that the overall efficiency suffers as a result and that means you will burn more fuel, heat less area and have considerably more maintenance.

 COMBUSTION EFFICIENCY: This is the efficiency that the fire itself is burning at right at the combustion source.
 Unfortunately some manufacturers and sales people will tout this efficiency to claim that their appliance is better than another to get you to purchase theirs.
 You need to show them just how intelligent you are and tell them that taking into consideration fuel quality, fuel moisture, venting configuration, operational and maintenance habits, etc. etc. that there is no way that their appliance can have a overall efficiency of 97 plus percentage.